box/samples/box-node-webhook-to-lambda-sample/README.md

 #### Step 6.
 Update the Lambda function with your app's signing keys
 1. In the Code tab of the Lambda Management Console, update the environment variables to the primary and secondary signing keys from the Box Developer Console
+    * *Storing the application secrets in environment variables makes them easier to secure and manage*
     ```
     BOX_WEBHOOK_PRIMARY_SIGNATURE_KEY = <YOUR_PRIMARY_KEY>
     BOX_WEBHOOK_SECONDARY_SIGNATURE_KEY = <YOUR_SECONDARY_KEY>